Gran Turismo 5 Prologue

-Gran Turismo 5 Prologue (グランツーリスモ5 プロローグ, Guran Tsūrisumo 5 Purorōgu) is a 2007 racing video game developed by Polyphony Digital and published by Sony Computer Entertainment for the PlayStation 3.
-Gran Turismo 5 Prologue is a precursor to Gran Turismo 5, in celebration of the series' 10th anniversary.
+is a 2007 sim racing video game developed by Polyphony Digital and published by Sony Computer Entertainment for the PlayStation 3.
+It is the eighth overall installment in the Gran Turismo series.
+Gran Turismo 5 Prologue is a precursor to Gran Turismo 5, in celebration of the series' tenth anniversary.

 The game has sold 5.09 million copies worldwide, making it the second highest-selling PlayStation 3 exclusive title after its successor, Gran Turismo 5.

 Gameplay

 This game introduced the ability to race with up to 16 cars at once to the Gran Turismo series.
 According to game developer Polyphony Digital, the NPC's AI has also improved from previous Gran Turismo games.

 New to the series is the realistic in-car view feature.
 It includes functioning speedometers, odometers, reflecting rear-view mirrors, wing mirrors and real-time in-car lighting effects, such as shadows.
 Players driving with either the control pad or the steering wheel can look left and right in the cockpit of the car by using the D-pad.
 This function can be mapped to other buttons on the controller if preferred.
 Any PlayStation 3 - compatible steering wheel works with Gran Turismo 5 Prologue.
 Three viewing modes show the car from exterior angles.
 The fourth, called "cockpit mode", includes the driver's perspective from the interior of the car looking past the steering wheel to the track and is available only for "premium" cars.

 The Spec II update brings Drift Mode (similar to that of Gran Turismo HD Concept), car tuning adjustments, and head to head two-player racing offline.